Bazror/hivemind/docs/native_ads/ad_types.md

 # Ad Types (WIP)

 *Various types of ads and suggested data structures.
-This will be ported to an appropriate Native Ads section, on a future **hivemind documentation** website.*
+These will be ported to an appropriate Native Ads section, on a future **hivemind documentation** website.*

 ---